Agriculture Skills Training

 The Impact

 The new location is near the Mudja Displaced camps and based on the one hectare of rented land in 2023.
 A total of 40 participants took part in the program in 2023, including 10 women who worked with the program youth to provide practical skill transfer and growing knowledge.
 An additional benefit of the women and youth working side-by-side is that it creates an atmosphere that fosters trust, understanding and mutual respect.
-The program lead is a volunteer agronomist who provides technical training about plants, how to utilize limited growing spaces, and about high yielding crops that are fast growing and have a high nutritional value.
+The program lead is a volunteer agronomist who provides technical training on how to utilize limited growing space and about high yielding crops that are fast growing and have a high nutritional value.

 Full Cycle Agriculture Education